Birmingham and Derby Junction Railway: Origins

 George Stephenson surveyed the route in 1835.
 The bill envisaged the line as running through Whitacre to meet the London and Birmingham Railway with a junction at Stechford to travel into the latter's terminus at Curzon Street.
 It would also run from Whitacre to Hampton-in-Arden, where it would join the L&B for connections to London.

 The promoters came into conflict with those of the Midland Counties Railway even before the bills were presented to Parliament since the lines would compete with each other.
 In the end, the Birmingham and Derby line agreed to withdraw its branch to Hampton if it the Midland Counties withdrew its line along the Erewash valley.

 The Hampton branch was removed, but when the Midland Counties presented its bill, it still contained the Erewash line (although it was later dropped on the insistence of the North Midland Railway).
 Samuel Carter, the Birmingham and Derby solicitor, immediately issued the statutory notices for its branch and was able to incorporate it in the act.
 Royal assent for the Birmingham and Derby Junction Railway Act 1836 (6 & 7 Will.
 4. c. xxxv) was given on 19 May 1836 with the active support of the prime minister Robert Peel, the member for Tamworth.
 The branch later became known as the Stonebridge Railway.

 Construction

-George's son Robert Stephenson took on the post of engineer, with an assistant, John Birkinshaw.
+George's son Robert Stephenson took on the post of engineer, with an assistant, John Cass Birkinshaw.
 Some 42 mi long, there was no gradient steeper than 1 in 339.
 The design included two viaducts (the Anker Viaduct, now known as the Bolehall Viaduct) and the Wichnor Viaduct (also known as the Croxall Viaduct), seventy eight bridges and a cutting at the approach to Derby, consideration being given to the danger of flooding by the River Trent.

 The Anker Viaduct is 807 ft long, and the Croxall Viaduct is 1310 ft long.

 The rails were single parallel form, 56 lb/yd, set in chairs upon cross sleepers.
 Although the standard gauge was used to match the other railways it was associated with, the rails were actually set at 4 ft 9 in apart to allow extra play.